vitalsource/LTI2_tp_sample_app/README.md

-LTI2 -- Tool Provider
+LTI2 -- Tool Consumer
 =====================

-**Tool Provider documentation as been moved to the README in the parent directory ('lti_reference')**
+**Tool Consumer documentation as been moved to the README in the parent directory ('lti_reference')**